Back to All Events

 $2,444 per person

-Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living expert—an individual directly impacted by the industry of focus who does not work within it.
+Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living impact expert—an individual directly impacted by the industry of focus who does not work within it.

-During registration, you may nominate a qualified living expert or designate someone to receive your sponsored ticket.
+During registration, you may nominate a qualified living impact expert or designate someone to receive your sponsored ticket.
+Student participants can receive volunteer hours for participation in the program.

 Previous